allipierre/Project_XTT/doc/config.md

 ###configName
 Just a dummy option to put a descriptive name in your file, in case you juggle with different files for different setups.

+###appTitle
+The initial App Title that will be loaded when starting the ACE Browser.

 ###startURL
 The initial Page/App that will be loaded when starting the ACE Browser.